 The current FIFA Laws of the Game (as published by United States Soccer Federation -http://www.fifa.com/en/game/laws.html) will be in effect with the following modifications:

-- Any female who is 50 or older or who turns 50 during the year of play is eligible.
-For the first season, any over 45 year old that registers are grandfathered into the division for future seasons.
+- Any female who is 50 or older or who turns 50 during the season of play is eligible.

 - Length of Games: Either Two 30 or 45-minute halves with a 5 to 10-minute halftime.

 - Number of Players: 6- 8 players are allowed on the field for each team, including the goalkeeper.
 Team rosters must have a minimum of 10 and a maximum of 15-18 players.
 A minimum of six players are required on the field for an 8 aside team to start and continue a game.
 5 players are required for 7 aside and 4 players are required for 6 aside.